 When the Sun appears highest in the sky during the middle of the day, shadows are short.
 As the Sun sinks, shadows become longer.
 The changing position of the Sun in the sky is the result of the spin of the Earth.
-Here, the left-hand picture was taken at 13.00 and the right-hand one at 16.00 at Ibadan in Nigeria.
+Here, the left-hand picture was taken at 12.00 noon, the middle one at 4.00pm and the right hand one at 6.00 pm in September in Sheffield, Yorkshire.